MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/org-service/entity-operations-update-delete.md

 ### When to use the UpdateRequest class

 You must use the <xref:Microsoft.Xrm.Sdk.Messages.UpdateRequest> class if you want to pass optional parameters.
 There are two cases where you might need special parameters.
  - When you want duplicate detection rules to be applied.
-More information: [Check for Duplicate records](entity-operations-create.md#check-for-duplicate-records)
+More information: [Check for Duplicate rows](entity-operations-create.md#check-for-duplicate-records)
- - When you are creating an entity record that represents a solution component, such as a [WebResource](../reference/entities/webresource.md) and want to associate it with a specific solution.
+ - When you are creating an table row that represents a solution component, such as a [WebResource](../reference/entities/webresource.md) and want to associate it with a specific solution.
 In this case, you would include the value of the [Solution.UniqueName](../reference/entities/solution.md#BKMK_UniqueName) using the `SolutionUniqueName` parameter.
 More information: [Use messages with the Organization service](use-messages.md)

 You must also use the <xref:Microsoft.Xrm.Sdk.Messages.UpdateRequest> class if you want to specify an optimistic concurrency behavior.
 More information: [Optimistic concurrency behavior](#optimistic-concurrency-behavior)